google/WebFundamentals/src/_langs/en/tools/iterate/inspect-styles/basics.markdown

   dom-styles:
     - The Elements panel lets you see everything in one DOM tree, and allows inspection and on-the-fly editing of DOM elements.
     - The Styles pane shows the CSS rules that apply to the selected element, from highest priority to lowest.
+    - The Sources panel lets you inspect local changes made to your page.
     - This doc covers only the very basics of inspecting and tweaking your pages.
 See the related guides to learn all there is to know about editing your pages.
 remember:
-  note-tbd:
+  new-rule:
-    - TBD note.
+    - tbd
 ---
 {% wrap content %}

 Having a real-time representation of the page can be a powerful tool when debugging and authoring web pages.
-The **Elements panel** lets you view structured information about the current page; the **Styles pane** within the Elements panel shows the CSS rules applied to the individual elements in the page structure.
+The Chrome DevTools Elements panel lets you view structured information about the current page.

-For example, here's a heading element selected in the Elements panel, with the styles applied to that element in the Styles pane:
+The Styles pane within the Elements panel shows the CSS rules applied to the individual elements in the page structure.
+For example, here's a heading element selected in the Elements panel showing the styles applied to that element in the Styles pane:

 ![Viewing a heading element in the DOM](imgs/elements-panel.png)